NPAS3

 NPAS3 or Neuronal PAS domain protein 3 is a brain-enriched transcription factor belonging to the bHLH-PAS superfamily of transcription factors, the members of which carry out diverse functions, including circadian oscillations, neurogenesis, toxin metabolism, hypoxia, and tracheal development.
-NPAS3 contains basic helix-loop-helix structural motif and PAS domain, like the other proteins in the superfamily.
+NPAS3 contains a basic helix-loop-helix structural motif and two PAS domain, like the other proteins in the superfamily.

+It functions as an heterodimer by binding ARNT2, another member of the bHLH-PAS superfamily.

 Function

-NPAS3 is also known as human accelerated region 21.
-It may, therefore, have played a key role in differentiating humans from apes.
+NPAS3 harbors the largest cluster of human accelerated regions, suggesting it may have played a key role in human evolution.
+Among this accelerated elements, HAR202 is particularly fascinating due to its differential activity between modern humans and archaic species, even though it has only been reported in animal reporter assays.